streetsidesoftware/cspell-dicts/dictionaries/en_CA/README.md

-# CSpell en_GB Dictionary
+# CSpell Canadian English Dictionary

-British English dictionary for cspell.
+Canadian English dictionary for cspell.

 This is a pre-built dictionary for use with cspell.